veronicaguerrini/LiME/README.md

 - the longest common prefix array (lcp) of collection *S*;
 - the document array (da) of collection *S*.

-By calculating a similarity degree between any read in *R* and any genome in *G*, LightMetaEbwt performs the metagenomic classification by assigning any read to a unique taxon of belonging.
+By calculating a similarity degree between any read in *R* and any genome in *G*, LiME performs the metagenomic classification by assigning any read to a unique taxon of belonging.
 It is able to classify the reads to several taxonomic levels such as genomes, species or phylum.

 The underlying method can be summarized in three main steps: